-Spaghetti alla Carbonara is an Italian classic from the region of Lazio and, like many traditional dishes, there are now lots of variations on this theme.
-Our tagliatelle alla carbonara, for example, is a rich and creamy version for those who like their pasta with an indulgent twist.
-However, today’s recipe adheres very closely to the original version of this dish, and is our head chef Roberta’s go-to meal when she’s looking for quick, warming and whole-heartedly Italian comfort food.
+Like many famous dishes, there are now lots of variations on the theme.
+Our 'Carbonara of Dreams', for example, is a rich and creamy version for those who like their pasta with an indulgent twist.
+However, this recipe adheres very closely to the authentic, original version of this dish, and is our Head Chef Roberta’s go-to meal when she’s looking for quick, satisfying and whole-heartedly Italian comfort food.

-Prep Time: 10 minutes
+Prep time: 10 minutes

-Cooking Time: 15 minutes
+Cooking time: 15 minutes

 Calories per serving: 846 kcal

-- 450g diced guanciale
+- 150g diced guanciale

-- 3 egg yolks
+- 4 egg yolks

-- 10tbsp Pecorino Romano cheese, grated
+- 10 tbsp pecorino Romano cheese, grated

-- Salt and freshly ground black pepper to taste
+- Salt and freshly ground black pepper, to taste

-- Fry the guanciale in a large skillet, there’s no need to add any oil to the pan as when the guanciale cooks it will release fat that will help the meat to cook.
+- Fry the guanciale in a large frying pan, there’s no need to add any oil to the pan as when the guanciale cooks it will release fat that will help the meat to cook.
 Fry for 5-10 minutes until the meat has browned and become crispy, then remove from the heat.

 - Bring a large pan of salted water to the boil, cook the spaghetti in the water until very al dente (we suggest subtracting two minutes from the time advised on the packet).
 When cooked, drain the pasta, reserving a cup of the pasta water.